This activity can be used in both Microflows and Nanoflows.

 This action is ignored and does not work when a microflow is called from an offline native or hybrid app.
 For more information, see the Microflows section of the Offline-First Reference Guide.

-With the ‘Show page’ action you can show a page to the end user.
+With this activity, you can show a selected page to an end-user.

-Object that will be passed to the opened page.
-This object will be used by data views with data source “caller of the page”.
+An object that will be passed to the page that is opened.
+This object will be used by data views with a page parameter data source.

-You can generate a new page to show by clicking ‘Select…’ and then ‘New’.
-If you have selected an Object to pass the Modeler will automatically generate a data view to edit that object.
+To create a new page that Show page activity will show, click the Select button > New.
+If you have selected an Object to pass, Studio Pro will automatically create a data view to edit that object.